 Code & Development Tools

-A lightweight, open-source code editor with rich plugin support for HTML, CSS, JS, PHP, and more.
+- Visual Studio Code (Free): Open-source code editor, rich plugin support for HTML, CSS, JS, PHP, and more.

 Testing & Debugging Tools